k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 ## Empty Datasets Discard

-Sometimes a data source might include significant number of empty tables that are irrelevant for the Catalog and for further LU creation.
+Some data sources may contain a large number of empty tables that are irrelevant for the Catalog and for further LU creation.

 Accordingly, the purpose of this plugin is to improve the Catalog usability as well as the LU development process.
 When activated, the plugin automatically **discards** all empty tables during the Discovery job, writing a message in the Fabric log (one message per schema):